Susan Marshall (musician): Career

 After college, Marshall remained in New York and joined the Light Opera of Manhattan (LOOM), an Off-broadway, 52-week-per-year repertory theatre company.
 LOOM featured an AEA program from which Marshall received her Actor's Equity Card.
 Marshall remained with LOOM for more than 5 years, performing leading roles in operettas under the name Siobhan Marshall, because there was another Susan Marshall who was already a member of Actors Equity.
 The New York Times praised her work as the leading character Jane in the company's holiday show, Victor Herbert's Babes in Toyland: "Nolan and especially Siobhan Marshall sing and act attractively as ...
 Delphinia and Jane (Miss Marshall can play a cute little girl without being unbearable, which is a little unusual after all)."

-In 1990, Marshall returned to Memphis and joined the Mother Station.
-The group, founded by guitarist Gwin Spencer, was within two years signed to East West Records under the Atlantic Record label.
+In 1990, Marshall returned to Memphis and helped form the Mother Station together with guitarist Gwin Spencer, which was signed to East West Records under the Atlantic Record label.
 They released an album, Brand New Bag, and reached #34 on the Billboard rock charts with "Put the Blame on Me", but soon afterwards, the group disbanded.
 Meanwhile, Marshall met Jeff Powell, an assistant on a Lynyrd Skynyrd album produced by Tom Dowd.
 She auditioned for Dowd, which led to her contributing backup vocals to Skynyrd albums.
 Marshall was noticed by other producers, including Jim Dickinson, which led to work with Toy Caldwell.
 She also provided vocals for The Afghan Whigs on recordings and on tour.
-Background vocal sessions became a regular part of her career, and her vocals can be heard on dozens of albums.
+Background vocal sessions became a regular part of her career, and her vocals can be heard on hundreds of albums.